vaidehi1994/Vaidehi-Atodaria/README.md

 Hopefully, you will find these project documents interesting.

-Please don't hesitate to reach out to me at vaidehi.atodaria@torontomu.ca or 647-782-4730 for any further questions, comments, feedback or suggestions.
+Please don't hesitate to reach out to me at vaidehiatodaria8@gmail.com for any further questions, comments, feedback or suggestions.

 Atodaria Vaidehi